elvindesouza/elvindesouza.github.io/src/about/about.md

 - **C** programming for Linux

+## Other Skills

+Git, OOPS, LaTeX, Markdown, Applying Data Structures and Algorithms

+## Languages/Communication Skills

+### English

+- Distinction (90/100) in Communication Skills Grade 3, Trinity College London
+- Distinction in Choral Speaking Grade 2, Trinity College London
+- Distinction (89/100) in Speech and Drama Grade 2, Trinity College London
+- Attained 34/35 ( rank 221 Internationally ) in the International English Olympiad

+### German

+- Level A1, Passed the Fit in Deutsch 1 (Fit1/Fit Eins) from the Goethe-Institut with grade A

+### Hindi

+### Marathi

+## Misc Skills

+- literature
+- teaching the guitar
+- sports
+- art
+- video editing

 ---

 _I am a proponent of free and open source software that adheres to the Unix philosophy.
-Software that adheres at least in part to this that I use or keep an eye on is listed [here](../software.md)_
+Software that adheres at least in part to this that I use, donate to, or keep an eye on is listed [here](../pages/software.md)_

 _Aside from technology and programming related interests, my hobbies include playing the guitar and writing about things I am fascinated by._